marzeelabs/ritmo-docs/README.md

 ## Credits

-Made with [MZ Harp](https://github.com/marzeelabs/mz-harp) a boilerplate for [Harp](http://harpjs.com) with Gulp support, responsive images and a simple blog structure.
+Built with [MZ Harp](https://github.com/marzeelabs/mz-harp) a boilerplate for [Harp](http://harpjs.com) with Gulp support, responsive images and a simple blog structure.

 Made by [Marzee Labs](http://marzeelabs.org)